helsing72/ops/Doc/SubscribingToTopic.md

 # Subscribing To Topics #

-Given a IDL project FooProject with a data type FooData used by a topic FooTopic on a domain FooDomain this is how you set up a subscrption and receive data:
+Given an IDL project FooProject with a data type FooData used by a topic FooTopic on a domain FooDomain this is how you set up a subscription and receive data:

-There are two basic ways of subscribing to data in OPS, by regestering a listener that will be notified when new data arrives, or by polling the subscriber for data.
+There are two basic ways of subscribing to data in OPS, by registering a listener that will be notified when new data arrives, or by polling the subscriber for data.

 ## Java ##